wish-wg/webrtc-http-ingest-protocol/draf-murillo-whip.md

 # Introduction

-WebRTC intentionaly does not specify a signaling protocol, which has allowed a flexible way of implementing a wide range of services.
-This approach has worked with multiconferencing and web based services, as it allows flexibility and customization.
-However, those services are tipically standalone silos which don't require interoperability with other services or leverage the existence of tools that can communicate with them.
+WebRTC intentionaly does not specify a signaling transport protocol at application level, while RTCWEB standardized the signalling protocol itself (JSEP, SDP O/A) and everything that was going over the wire (media, codec, encryption, ...).
+This flexibility has allowed for implementing a wide range of services.
+However, those services are typically standalone silos which don't require interoperability with other services or leverage the existence of tools that can communicate with them.

-In the broadcasting/streaming world, the usage of encoders that can ingest content to any streaming service or CDN is a strong requirement, and having to implement a custom protocol for each different service make WebRTC very difficult to be used in this area.
+In the broadcasting/streaming world, the usage of hardware encoders that would make it very simple to plug in (SDI) cables carrying raw media, encoding it in place, and pushing it to any streaming service or CDN ingest is ubiquitous.
+Having to implement a custom signalling transport protocol for each different webrtc services has hindered adoption.

-While some standard protocols are available that can be integrated with WebRTC, like SIP or XMPP, which are not designed of commonly used in broadcasting/streaming services.
-RTSP on the other hand is not easily usable with WebRTC SDP offer/answer model.
+While some standard signalling protocols are available that can be integrated with WebRTC, like SIP or XMPP, they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
+RTSP, which is based on RTP and maybe the closest in terms of features to webrtc, is not compatible with WebRTC SDP offer/answer model.

+In the specific case of ingest into a platform, some assumption can be made about the server-side which simplifies the webrtc compliance burden, as detailled in webrtc-gateway document. https://tools.ietf.org/html/draft-ietf-rtcweb-gateways-02

 This document proposse a simple protocol for supporting WebRTC as ingest method which is:
-- Easy to implement.
+- Easy to implement,
+- as easy to use as current RTMP URI.
-- Integrates with WebRTC nicelly.
+- Fully compliant with Webrtc and RTCWEB specs.
+- Allow for both ingest in traditionnal media platforms for extention and ingest in webrtc end-to-end platform for lowest possible latency.
-- Lowers the requirements on both encoders and broadcasting services.
+- Lowers the requirements on both hardware encoders and broadcasting services to support webrtc.
-- Usable both in web brosers and in native encoders.
+- Usable both in web browsers and in native encoders.

 # Terminology